LaboratoryOfPlasmaPhysics/PLASMAG/docs/user_guide.rst

 They can be rendered in :math:`\frac{V^2}{Hz}` (real Power Spectral Density) by using "Display_all_PSD_strategy" in the *Strategy Selection* tab.

+Except for the Flicker noise spectral density, all the spectral density strategies return 2
+quantities: the first one "NSD_XX" is not impacted by the ASIC's 2nd stage, the second "NSD_XX_filtered" is filtered by the ASIC's 2nd stage.
+Both are plotted together on the "NSD_XX" plot.

+The "NSD_filtered_Total" is the quadratic sum of the filtered NSD_XX.

+All the filtered spectral densities are plotted together on the "Display_all_PSD_filtered" while all the non-filtered are plotted together on the "Display_all_PSD"

 .. autoclass:: src.model.strategies.strategy_lib.Noise.NSD_R_cr